SES-CSU/remote-monitor-web/README.md

 1. Ensure the changes are functional in localhost before deploying.
 2. Push or merge changes with the main branch.
 3. Azure App Service will automatically deploy the new changes.

+## Licence
+This work is licensed under the Creative Commons Attribution-NonCommercial 3.0 Australia License.

+This work was created with the assistance of the [Miguel Grinberg Microblog Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).